zulip/zulip/docs/integration-guide.md

 `templates/zerver/integrations.html`.
 Usually, this involves a few
 steps:

-* Make sure you've added your integration to `zerver/lib/integrations.py`; this results in your integration appearing on the `/integrations` page.
-You'll need to add a logo image for your integration under the `static/images/integrations/logos/<name>.png`, where `<name>` is the name of the integration, all in lower case.

-* Add an `integration-instructions` class block also in the alphabetically correct place, explaining all the steps required to setup the integration, including what URLs to use, etc.  If there are any screens in the product involved, take a few screenshots with
+* Add an `integration-instructions` class block in the alphabetically correct place, explaining all the steps required to setup the integration, including what URLs to use, etc.  If there are any screens in the product involved, take a few screenshots with